Simultaneous shape and topology optimization of wings: Optimization formulation

 The sensitivities are then retrieved by:

 It is noted that when the objective functional is the compliance function, $f=C$, the structural adjoint is retrieved as the negative displacement field, $\bm{\lambda}_s=-\mathbf{u}$.

-The chainrule term for the inside fraction of an element, with respect to panel coordinates (which subsequently are transformed to the shape design variables), are obtained using a central difference scheme.
+The chain rule term for the inside fraction of an element, with respect to panel coordinates (which subsequently are transformed into the shape design variables), is obtained using a central difference scheme.
 For each intersected element, the coordinates of the nodes connected to panels intersecting the element are perturbed in both directions and the sensitivity is computed based on the corresponding inside fractions, as can be done for XFEM methods (\cite{Sharma2017}).

-Further details on the derivation of the sensitivities and chainrule terms are provided in \cref{app:sens}.
+Further details on the derivation of the sensitivities and chain rule terms are provided in \cref{app:sens}.

-As the drag objective functional and the lift-weight constraint do not depend on the structural state, only the aerodynamic adjoint analysis has to be carried out for these two functions.
+As the drag objective functional and the lift-weight constraint do not depend on the structural state, only the aerodynamic adjoint analysis needs to be carried out for these two functions.

 For the compliance constraints, the full one-way coupled adjoint system needs to be considered.
-The structural adjoint is first projected back to the panel basis using the load transfer scheme, that was used for the mapping of the pressures to the finite element mesh, as described in \cref{sec:loadtrans}.
+The structural adjoint is first projected back to the panel basis using the load transfer scheme, which was used for the mapping of the pressures to the finite element mesh, as described in \cref{sec:loadtrans}.
 The structural term going into the shape sensitivity in \cref{eq:sens} can be decomposed into two terms;

 where the pressure mapping derivative with respect to the wing shape is neglected - $\frac{\partial\mathbf{p}}{\partial d^s_i}\approx0$, as it is small but seems extremely sensitive to the current cut location.
+These instabilities might be linked to the load transfer scheme only being piecewise continuous, with potential discontinuities appearing when the set of intersected elements is changed.
 Including the contribution leads to jumps in compliance and convergence issues.
-A similar approach was taken by \cite{Picelli2017} for density based fluid structure interaction topology optimization.
+A similar approach was taken by \cite{Picelli2017} for density-based fluid-structure interaction topology optimization.
+A solution for alleviating these discontinuities could be to smooth the load transfer scheme by filtering the transferred loads, e.g. by using the PDE filter (\cite{Lazarov2011}).
+Filtering the loads would however result in less accurate modeling of the wing response.
+Furthermore, if the loads are filtered onto degrees of freedom belonging to a wider band of elements, a thicker wing skin would also be required to ensure that the loads are not projected onto degrees of freedom belonging only to void elements.